 Step 1: Earn Money – It seems simple, but if you don’t make any money, you can’t expect to build wealth.
 Surprisingly, this is the least important of the three measures, since creating wealth has nothing to do with how much you make.
 Instead, it has a lot more to do with Measures 2 and 3.

 Step 2: Spend Less Than You Earn (save) – This is where most people fall short of growing their net worth.
 They work hard to make money (Step 1), but then they spend all or most of it without putting aside anything to grow.

 This step can be the least rewarding because you have to sacrifice immediate pleasures in order to build for the future.
 However, this step is by far the most crucial to building wealth.
 If you need proof that this approach works, take a look at some of the richest people in the world, all of whom are notoriously frugal.

 Step 3: Invest – Once you’ve successfully spent less than you’ve earned, you now have money put aside and can start to grow your net worth by investing it in places that will allow it to grow and produce dividends.

-You can read on our post – Best Strategy of Investing or can also take a look on so many robo advisor investment apps that certainly will help you such as Wealthsimple, M1 Finance and Wahed Invest (Get $10 bonus by using my referral code: abdabd55)
+You can read on our post – Best Strategy of Investing or can also take a look at so many Robo advisor investment apps that certainly will help you such as Wealthsimple, M1 Finance, and Wahed Invest (Get $10 bonus by using my referral code: abdabd55)